How to Build a Walkway

 Time Required: Over 1 day

-When planning your paver walkway, consider the distance, elevation, amount of use it will receive, and the overall design and décor of your property.
-Remember to build your walkway in sections so that you can easily handle changes in elevation.
+When planning your paver walkway, consider the distance, elevation, amount of use it will receive and the overall design and look of your property.
+Building your walkway in sections will let you easily handle any changes in elevation.

 - Lay out the course of your walkway with two long pieces of rope.